Whitney Museum of American Art

 * Pick up sandwiches, salads, snacks, pastries, coffee, wine and excellent chocolate chip cookies at grab-and-go cafe in the ground floor with some outdoor seating.
-Lots of options and outdoor tables at nearby Chelsea Market or dine (and play ping ping) at The Standard Biergarten down the block.
+Eat from a sit-down menu of refreshing drinks and summer snacks new indoor/outdoor Studio Bar on the eighth floor.

-* Find very cool, well-designed books and toys at the small gift shop.
+* Find well-designed books and toys at the small gift shop.

 * All visitors, including members, must book timed tickets in advance.
 Annual memberships start at $81 and include perks like member-only hours Mon & Thurs 6 pm–7 pm and Sat & Sun 10:30 am–1 pm.

 * Pay-What-You-Wish on Fridays, 7–10 pm; advance ticketing required.

 Nine artists approach music through different lenses—historical, political, performative, and playful—in new installations and soundscapes installed throughout the High Line.